-Verdict due in Hong Kong’s 1st case under stern security law
+Guilty verdict in first trial under Hong Kong security law

-HONG KONG (AP) — A verdict is due to be delivered Tuesday in the trial of the first person charged under Hong Kong’s controversial national security law.
+HONG KONG (AP) — The first person to be tried under Hong Kong’s sweeping national security law was found guilty of secessionism and terrorism on Tuesday.

-Tong Ying-kit, 24, was delivered to the Hong Kong High Court in a prison van Tuesday morning, with the verdict set to be handed down in the afternoon.
+The Hong Kong High Court handed down the verdict in the case of Tong Ying-kit, age 24, whose trial ended July 20, with the verdict being closely watched for indications as to how similar cases will be dealt with in future.

 Tong is accused of driving his motorcycle into a group of police officers while carrying a flag bearing the protest slogan “Liberate Hong Kong, revolution of our times” on July 1 last year, a day after Beijing imposed sweeping national security legislation on Hong Kong following months of anti-government protests in 2019.